nasa/fprime/docs/UsersGuide/dev/configure-ide.md

 Typically a user wants to build a `Testing` build for the default toolchain using an internal-to-F´ branch.
 If you are just learning F´, use these settings to run and test on your personal computer hardware and skip to Step 3.

-First the user should determine whither they would like a `Testing`, `Release`, or `Debug` build.
+First the user should determine whether they would like a `Testing`, `Release`, or `Debug` build.
 The user should typically choose `Testing`, which allows for running unittests, enables debug flags, and links in all of the test code.
 `Release` and `Debug` builds are provided by default by CMake but are used by F´ only to create the executable and not the test setup.